nikhil478/opcode-visualizer/docs/2-basic-script-syntax/2-rules-around-data-and-scripting-grammer.md

 Other rules

 There are a multitude of other rules that define usage of the Bitcoin network, which are both set protocol level rules that cannot change, and flexible, consensus generated usage limits that give node operators the flexibility to create a flexible and useful environment for network users.
-For a deeper insight into these rules, please consider doing Introduction to Bitcoin Infrastructure.